- Publications (Books, Articles, Conference Presentations)

 PhD (History), Queen’s University

 ‘The Moral Grandeur of Fleeing to Canada’: Masculinity and the Gender Politics of American Draft Dodgers during the Vietnam War.”
 In Masculine Histories in the Making: Emerging Themes in Canada.
 Eds.
 Peter Gossage and Robert Rutherdale.
 Vancouver: UBC Press, 2018.
-In Press

 “Assessing the Feminist Scholarship of Veronica Strong-Boag.”
 Atlantis.
 Spring 2013.

 “Time, Age, Myth: Toward a History of the Sixties.”
 Co-authored with Dominque Clément.
 In Debating Dissent: The Sixties in Canada.
 Edited with Gregory Kealey and Dominique Clément.
 Toronto: University of Toronto Press, 2012.